crimx/retux/docs/guide/motivation.md

 )<string>();
 ```

-This solves the boilerplate issue but the code is not clean enough for others to read.
+This solves the boilerplate issue but the code is not clear enough for others to read.
 This is due to the Action declaration is mixing with the Action Creator's implementation.
-As project scales it is not easy to take a glance and know what actions is provided and how to use them.
+As project scales it is not easy for team members to take a glance and know what actions is provided and how to use them.

 How about a separated documentation?
 Nah.
 Documentations are destined to be left unmaintained.

-Retux addresses this issue with the concept of [Action Catalog][ActionCatalog] and `createActionCreators`.
+See how [Action Catalog][ActionCatalog] offers the same benefits of [Flux constant style][FluxConstantStyle] and how to generate Action Creators with [`createActionCreators`][CreateActionCreators].

 ## Problems of State Sharing

-As the store scales it was recommended to split it into different reducers and combine them with `combineReducers`.
+As the store scales in Redux it is recommended to split it into different reducers and combine them with `combineReducers`.

 And [then](https://redux.js.org/faq/reducers#how-do-i-share-state-between-two-reducers-do-i-have-to-use-combinereducers):

 > Many users later want to try to share data between two reducers, but find that `combineReducers` does not allow them to do so.
 There are several approaches that can be used:

 Now you either go down the reducer-hell with `reduce-reducers` or move logic to middlewares.
-If you move only the necessary logic to middlewares(a.k.a fat reducer) then your codebase will look scattered; or if for consistency you move most of the logic to middlewares(fat middleware) then the reducer is all boilerplate code.
+If you move only the necessary logic to middlewares(a.k.a fat reducer) then your codebase will look scattered which is hard for others to follow; or if for consistency you move most of the logic to middlewares(fat middleware) then the reducer is all boilerplate code.

+Another drawback of combining reducers is performance related.
+With N reducers it will be N times slower on handling each Action.
+This may not be trivial for projects with many reducers and frequent `dispatch`.

 Sharing states in Retux is simple because modules are desgined to be flexible on splitting and merging with low cost.
+See [Action Handlers][ActionHandlers] and [Combine Action Handlers][CombineActionHandlers].

 ## Get Rid of Boilerplate Action Creators